-When you divorce or terminate a registered domestic partnership, your former spouse or registered domestic partner and former stepchildren or domestic partner's children are no longer eligible to receive CalPERS health benefits under your coverage unless you assume parental status or duties. (see Dependents in a Parent-Child Relationship on page 13).
+When you divorce or terminate a registered domestic partnership, your former spouse or registered domestic partner and former stepchildren or domestic partner's children are no longer eligible to receive CalPERS health benefits under your coverage unless you assume parental status or duties.
+(See the section "Dependents in a Parent-Child Relationship" on page 14.).
 The coverage terminates on the first day of the month following the divorce or termination of registered domestic partnership date.
 A copy of the final divorce judgment or Termination of Domestic Partnership is required when you delete a former spouse or registered domestic partner from your health plan.